blacklightpy/vaultofknowledge/My Ideas on solving the Arab-Israel conflict.md

 - Islamic monarchies
 - Islamic republics

-> [!NOTE]**These are the properties of an Islamic state:**
+> [!NOTE] **These are the properties of an Islamic state:**
->The guiding principles of an Islamic government is Al-Shura.
+>The guiding principles of an Islamic government is the concept of Al-Shura.
 The general consensus is that it should have the following:
 >- Meeting or consultation that follows the teachings of Islam.
 >- Consultation following the guidelines of the Quran and the Sunnah.
 (Hence Shariah law)
 >- There is a leader elected among them to head the meeting.